-In this post, we offer Magic Kingdom rope drop strategy and tips, including what time to leave your hotel, which attractions to prioritize, and anticipated wait times.
-We also offer some overdue thoughts on changes to the Magic Kingdom Welcome Show.
+Here we offer Magic Kingdom morning opening strategy and rope drop tips for Disney World’s busiest park, including what time to leave your hotel, which attractions to prioritize, and anticipated wait times.
+We also offer overdue thoughts on changes to the Magic Kingdom Welcome Show.

 More recently, what I remember is the area around the Mickey flower bed being packed with people, and hundreds more guests being stuck outside of the turnstiles once that area filled to capacity.
 We were in that outside crowd a few times, and there was nothing fun about it.